stetson06/portfolio/_posts/2022-01-26-cnn-fruit-classification.md

 In the below code, we:

-* Specify the training & validation flows
+* Specify the training and validation flows
 * Specify the number of epochs for each tested configuration
 * Specify the batch size for training